History of Newark

 A Brief History of Newark

 Little is known of Newark's initial settlements.
 It appears our community's early growth, like most villages of Colonial America, owed much to natural features and location.
-In Newark's case, historians tell us that in the early 1700s a small English, Scots-Irish and Welsh hamlet grew along two old Indian trails and the fall line where the Christina and White Clay Creeks turn sharply eastward toward the Delaware River.
+In Newark's case, historians tell us that in the early 1700s a small English, Scots-Irish and Welsh hamlet grew along two old Native America trails and the fall line where the Christina and White Clay Creeks turn sharply eastward toward the Delaware River.
 In time, the area began to serve travelers on route from the Chesapeake Bay, Virginia and Maryland and colonial Philadelphia.
 In addition, the streams flowed with sufficient velocity to power the grist and sawmills that soon dotted their banks.
 Rich soil meant wheat, corn and vegetables were plentiful, and the available ore from nearby Iron Hill fed the forges of a small country iron works.
 Soon a tannery and brickyard were added to the village.
 By 1758, the bustling local market and country crossroads received recognition in the form of a Charter from King George II, and Newark was officially born.

 While the village's history soon followed the typical late 18th and early 19th century Middle Atlantic region development pattern of agriculturally based trade, coupled with steam and water powered industry, Newark departed from tradition as its primary impetus for future growth came from the evolution of a local private academy into the city's largest landowner - the University of Delaware.